Kim-Jae-Wook-1/Projects/SQL/ReadMe.md

 # Online Retail Data Processing with Python and SQL

 ## Overview
-This project is a small data processing and SQL analysis project based on the Online Retail dataset.
+This project is an initiave data processing and SQL analysis project based on the Online Retail dataset.

 The goal of this project was to practice a simple data workflow:
 - loading Excel data with Python